DocBrown85/DocBrown85.github.io/_posts/2018-01-16-a-simple-todo-application-with-angularjs.md

 ...
 ```

-The type of the <script> element must be specified as text/ng-template, and a cache name for the template must be assigned through
+The type of the `<script>` element must be specified as `text/ng-template`, and a cache name for the template must be assigned through
-the element's id.
+the element's `id`.

 Next we have to setup the template itself.
 For the sake of brevity the following will focus on control elements directly involved in
 user's interaction with the todo list, skipping over the boilerplate code to setup the application layout with Bootstrap.